smokephisticated/smokephisticated/pages/bongs/bongs.md

 Welcome to our list of bong recommendations!

-We've looked in-depth through BLANK online headshops to find the very best & highly rated!
+We've looked in-depth through 4 online headshops to find the very best & highly rated!

 Find our recommendations listed by price according to your budget.